Tameside Hippodrome

 Tameside Hippodrome has been on the Theatres at Risk Register since 2009.

 The Hippodrome closed in 2008.
 A threat of demolition in 2009 was halted when the building was listed.
-A conditions survey was last completed in 2014 which showed considerable repair works are required, but it remains vacant and there are ongoing concerns about its deterioration, particularly the roof.
+A conditions survey was last completed in 2014 which showed considerable repair works are required.
+The theatre remains vacant and there are ongoing concerns about its deterioration, although repair works to the roof were carried out in 2024.

-In October 2020, Tameside Council added the Hippodrome to its list of assets for disposal.
+In 2020, Tameside Metropolitan Borough Council added the Hippodrome to its list of assets for disposal.
 The conditions stipulate that acquisition proposals require a level of social and financial sustainability.
-While this could help provide a route for asset transfer to community ownership and onward to restoration and live performance use, the potentially wide scope of the conditions cast additional uncertainty around the building’s future.
+While this could help provide a route for asset transfer to community ownership and onward to restoration and live performance use, the potentially wide scope of the conditions cast additional uncertainty around the theatre’s future.

 Theatre potential